PostHog/posthog.com/contents/blog/learnings-from-elon.md

 ## The power (or not) of artificial deadlines and urgency

 There are many examples of Elon setting a ridiculous seeming artificial deadline to create urgency.
+For example, with the Tesla model 3 - in 2016, Elon announced it would advance its 500,000 unit plan to 2018, two years earlier than previously planned.

 This clearly works for him - look at all the progress he has made.
+Getting to space, totally disrupting the automative industry world wide, and so on!

-There are other companies in our space doing the same - Supabase, for example, are known for their launch weeks.
+There are other companies in our space doing the same - Supabase, for example, are known for their [launch weeks](https://supabase.com/blog/supabase-how-we-launch).

 At PostHog, artificial deadlines have not worked.
 We even tried doing a launch week once.
 We’ve considered why this is the case quite carefully.
 We think it comes down to a particularly intrinsically motivated team.
 Let me explain.